 - The international transfer of data.

 - One stop shop for compliance.

 The penalties for non-compliance are onerous.
 Breached organisations can expect fines of up to 4% of annual global turnover (NB turnover NOT profit) or €20million – whichever is greater.

 Formally approved by the European Parliament in April 2016, it will supersede national laws such as the UK Data Protection Act.

-Fresh Mango can prepare you and your business through our GDPR assessment services and GDPR implementation services.
+Fresh Mango can prepare you and your business through our GDPR assessment services and implementation services.
 If you would like more information then please Contact Us.
 You can also watch an excellent (30 minute) Webinar on GDPR here.

 BS 10012:2017 Data protection – Specification for a personal information management system

-The objective of BS 10012:2017 is to enable organizations to put in place, as part of the overall information governance infrastructure, a personal information management system (PIMS) which provides a framework for maintaining and improving compliance with data protection requirements and good practice.
+The objective of BS 10012:2017 is to enable organizations to put in place, as part of the overall information governance infrastructure, a personal information management system (PIMS) that provides a framework for maintaining and improving compliance with data protection requirements and good practice.

 Implementing BS 10012 will support many organisations in their implementation of an appropriate “Information Governance” strategy.
 It will also help in protecting the organisation from the fear of significant fines and reputation damage following non-compliance, as well as helping to reduce the ‘actual’ cost of recovery following privacy breaches.